Flowering TRees-Dogwood

 Pests and Diseases of Dogwood

 Nothing can rob your pleasure in your garden more than plant disease.
-Dogwoods can be injured by several.
+Dogwood can be injured by several.
 As with other plants, the best line of defense is good maintenance.

 Dogwood Anthracnose is the most prevalent and dangerous.
 It is capable of killing large numbers of trees in the landscape.
 It is caused by a fungus called Discula destructiva.
 How expressive a name! it presents itself as spots on the leaves and flower bracts.
 The spots appear first on the lower branches of the trees and move upward.
 The spots are tan with purple edges.
 They develop dry brown margins or large blotches.